datagrok/opinions/DESIGN.md

 ### Ambiguous metrics.

 Guilty: PGP and other cryptosystems' metric of "trust."
+Reddit's "upvote."

 When using a public key cryptosystem like PGP, does "trust" mean "I am certain this is Alice's key" or "I am certain that Alice knows what she's doing when she authenticates someone else's key"?
 What if the subject is not keys but messages?
 Does trust mean "I am certain Alice wrote this" (it sounds just like her!) or, "I am certain that noone could possibly have modified a message that Alice wrote before it reached me"?

+Reddit [takes great pains to insist](http://www.reddit.com/help/reddiquette) that "The down [vote] is for comments that add nothing to the discussion."
+However, the downvote has a different meaning for articles.
+Many users simply ignore this advice, making it a perpetual source of contention and repetitous discussion.

 ### The "real name" initiative, aka [Nymwars][]